Kory111111111111111111/Chorgi/README.md

 ## Description

 Chorgi is a desktop application built with Python and PyQt6 that allows users to generate MIDI music compositions.
 It provides a graphical user interface (GUI) to control various parameters for creating chord progressions, arpeggios, melodies, and basslines automatically.
+It can be downloaded here https://github.com/Kory111111111111111111/Chorgi/releases/tag/Downloads

 ## Features